silviafracalossi/M__capstone__sensy_migration/README.md

     - first line: `[database_admin_username]`
     - second line: `[database_admin_password]`
 - Run the project:
+    - Connect to the `sensy.inf.unibz.it` server via the `Cisco AnyConnect` application
     - Open the project in Intellij IDEA
     - Compile the maven project (`mvn compile`)
     - Run the project (run main() in Main.java)